Waddesdon Manor: Garden sculptures

-Baron Ferdinand de Rothschild acquired many fine statues and fountains to add interest to the gardens.
+Baron Ferdinand acquired many fine statues and fountains to add interest to the gardens.
 A notable feature is his love of 18th-century Italian pieces.
 The fountains to the north and south of the house include sculptures of Pluto, Proserpina, tritons and nereids originally made by Giuliano Mozani around 1720 for the Ducal Palace of Colorno.
 A bust of the muse Erato has been recently attributed to Filippo Parodi.

 A fine example of French early 18th-century sculpture is sited near the Aviary: Apollo by Jean Raon, 1699, associated with a commission at Versailles.
 There are also Dutch vases in the style of Albert Jansz Vinckenbrinck and sculptures by Jan van Logteren, the latter were originally displayed at Aston Clinton House.

 In 2001, Stephen Cox's tomb-like sculpture Interior Space: Terra degli Etruschi was installed at the end of the Baron's Walk.
 Inscribed on a nearby marble slab are the names of the Rothschilds who built and have cared for Waddesdon.

 Aviary

-Baron Ferdinand de Rothschild also created a cast-iron aviary, inspired by 18th-century pavilions at the Palace of Versailles and Château de Chantilly, as well as his childhood home at Grüneburg.
+Baron Ferdinand also created a cast-iron aviary, inspired by 18th-century pavilions at the Palace of Versailles and Château de Chantilly, as well as his childhood home at Grüneburg.
 It was completed in 1889.
-Like other members of his family, such as Walter Rothschild, 2nd Baron Rothschild, Ferdinand was also keen animal lover.
+Like other members of his family, such as Walter Rothschild, 2nd Baron Rothschild, Ferdinand was also a keen animal lover.
 He stocked the aviary with exotic birds and enjoyed feeding them for his guests.

 The aviary's paint and gilding were restored in 2003 and it now houses endangered species with a focus on breeding programs.
 It is a registered zoo.